danielpilborough/RockPaperScissorsLizardSpock/README.md

 decided to add some 'complexity' to it to demonstrate to myself that I understood what I was learning.
 Im a big fan of the Big Bang Theory so it was only natual to add Lizard and Spock into the mix!

-The website is simple, you have 5 options to choose from, 'Rock','Paper','Scissors','Lizard','Spock', once you have selected your option the computer will choose an option at random and you will be shown the outcome.
+The website is simple, you have 5 options to choose from, 'Rock', 'Paper', 'Scissors', 'Lizard', 'Spock', once you have selected your option the computer will choose an option at random and you will be shown the outcome.
 First to 10 wins!